Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/redirect.md

 ## Context

-You need to create redirects for the new Next.js XM Cloud site.
+You need to create redirects for the new Next.js SitecoreAI site.
 The redirects need to support both content authored redirects for creating vanity urls/moving pages, and application/platform redirects to make sure that old pages/urls are redirected when the new site goes live.

 ## Execution
 ### Content Authored Redirects

-The XM Cloud and Next.js app already have OOTB support for [Redirect Item](https://doc.sitecore.com/xmc/en/users/xm-cloud/redirect-a-url.html) and [Redirect Map](https://doc.sitecore.com/xmc/en/users/xm-cloud/create-a-redirect-map.html).
+The SitecoreAI and Next.js app already have OOTB support for [Redirect Item](https://doc.sitecore.com/xmc/en/users/xm-cloud/redirect-a-url.html) and [Redirect Map](https://doc.sitecore.com/xmc/en/users/xm-cloud/create-a-redirect-map.html).
-Both solutions allow a content author to create and maintain redirects in XM Cloud without requiring a code deployment
+Both solutions allow a content author to create and maintain redirects in SitecoreAI without requiring a code deployment

 Redirect items provide an easy way to map a single path to another path.
 Redirect maps will provide much better manageability by grouping redirects together and having regex support.
 From the maintenace and features perspective, using redirect map could be a better choice.